-- Case-specific documents, including: - Expert report of Dr. Goodman (2025), which addresses general causation information regarding exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE; - Expert report of Dr. LaKind (2025) regarding exposure information for the plaintiff; - Expert reports of Drs.
-Hennet (2024) and Spiliotopoulos (2024) regarding groundwater modeling for Camp Lejeune; - Expert reports submitted on behalf of Mr. Carter by Drs.
-Reynolds (2025a) and Hu (2025); - Plaintiff's (or plaintiff's representative's) deposition; and - Other Plaintiff materials, if available, as cited within (e.g., declaration, military or employment records). - Camp Lejeune evaluations conducted by ATSDR related to potential health effects from exposure to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE in groundwater. - General toxicology and risk assessment guidance documents authored by agencies such as US EPA and ATSDR. - Publicly available environmental and regulatory documents that are not case specific, but provide data and information relevant to my analyses.
+- Case-specific documents, including: - Expert reports of Dr. Goodman (2025), which address general causation information regarding exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE; - Expert report of Dr. LaKind (2025) regarding exposure information for the plaintiff; - Expert reports of Drs.
+Hennet (2024) and Spiliotopoulos (2024) regarding groundwater modeling for Camp Lejeune; - Expert reports submitted on behalf of Mr. Gleesing by Drs.
+Reynolds (2025a) and Laber (2025); - Plaintiff's deposition; and - Other plaintiff materials, if available, as cited within (e.g., declaration, military and/or employment records). - Camp Lejeune evaluations conducted by ATSDR related to potential health effects from exposure to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE in groundwater. - General toxicology and risk assessment guidance documents authored by agencies such as US EPA and ATSDR. - Publicly available environmental and regulatory documents that are not case specific, but provide data and information relevant to my analyses.
 Such documents include chemical-specific toxicity criteria and toxicological reviews. - Scientific literature specifically related to chemicals (TCE, PCE, vinyl chloride, benzene, and 1,2-tDCE) and exposures associated with the Camp Lejeune litigation.